At the completion of this chapter, the reader will be able to:

 These interventions may include case management, communication with other health-care providers or insurers, and the coordination of care with the patient/client or significant others involved in the care of the patient/client.
 This is to ensure a continuum of care among health-care providers.
 Other interventions may include documentation of care, discharge planning, education plans, patient-care conferences, record reviews, and referrals to other professionals or resources.

 Patient education can include, but is not limited to, verbal, written, or pictorial instructions, which may be part of a home program.
-Computer-assisted instruction and demonstrations by the patient/client or caregivers are also examples ...
+Computer-assisted instruction and demonstrations by the patient/client or caregivers are also examples of ...

 Log In to View More